sarahrosecooper/web-sprint-challenge-applied-javascript-webpt23/README.md

 1. What is the DOM?

+The DOM is the document object model, sort of the communicator between what a person views and the developer.
+The ability to manipulate elements through JS without touching the CSS or HTML.

 2. What is an event?

+An event is anything that HAPPENS to an element, etc.

 3. What is an event listener?

+An event listener is what happens as a result of an event.

 4. Why would we convert a NodeList into an Array?

+To be able to access array methods such as .map that are not available on a NodeList.

 5. What is a component?

+A component is a small bit of reuseable code.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.